#serialization #zero-copy #deserialize #mmap #data-structures #memory-region #fixed-size

 Pros

-• Almost instant deserialization with minimal allocation, provided that you designed your type following the ε-serde guidelines or that you use standard types.
+• Almost instant deserialization with minimal allocation provided that you designed your type following the ε-serde guidelines or that you use standard types.

-• The structure you get by deserialization is the same structure you serialized, except that type parameters will be replaced by their associated deserialization type (e.g., vectors will become become references to slices).
+• The structure you get by deserialization is the same structure you serialized, except that type parameters will be replaced by their associated deserialization type (e.g., vectors will become references to slices).
 This is not the case with rkiv, which requires you to reimplement all methods on the deserialized type.

 • The structure you get by deserialization has exactly the same performance as the structure you serialized.
 This is not the case with zerovec or rkiv.